ravil-gasanov/ravil-gasanov.github.io/_posts/2023-04-25-HOWTO-Learn.md

 ## 6. Understanding vs Mastery

 Understanding something is not the same as being able to do it.
 And it certainly does not imply mastery.

-So to achieve mastery, we do not stop at understanding.
+To achieve mastery, do not stop at understanding.
 Deliberate practice is key.
 Lots of it.

 ## 7. The Puzzled and the Golden Hammer
 We should always learn the context where our new knowledge or skill are applicable.
 Otherwise, we risk to either be unable to use it or use it inappropriately.